NehaMahendraSingh/HealthBlog/README.md

 #Allows us to integrate Cassandra with Django

 **Building a Django Project
-1) Start a new Django project “healthblog”- django-admin startproject healthblog
+1) Start a new Django project “healthblog”- django-admin startproject healthblog<br />
-2) Create a new app called “blog” from the root directory of the project - django-admin startapp blog.
+2) Create a new app called “blog” from the root directory of the project - django-admin startapp blog.<br />

 **Connect Database with our Django project**
 1)Connect using the Python driver.